uchicago-cs/cmsc22000/website/hw/hw3.rst

 Make rules
 ----------

-If you run ``make`` multiple times, you'll see that it runs the ``gcc`` command every time:
+We've seen earlier that, assuming the ``polygon-area`` file doesn't exist, running ``make`` will run the ``gcc`` command to compile it, and subsequent calls to ``make`` will just tell us that the file is "up to date":

 .. code-block:: shell

     $ make polygon-area
     gcc point.c polygon.c polygon-area.c -o polygon-area -lm
     $ make polygon-area
-    gcc point.c polygon.c polygon-area.c -o polygon-area -lm
+    make: 'polygon-area' is up to date.
     $ make polygon-area
-    gcc point.c polygon.c polygon-area.c -o polygon-area -lm
+    make: 'polygon-area' is up to date.

-So, ``make`` is definitely saving us from having to remember the full command we want to type, but it can actually do a lot more than that.
+So, ``make`` is definitely saving us from having to remember the full command we want to type, and will also ensure we're not needlessly re-compiling the file if it already exists.

+However, what if we make a change to one of the C files?
+In that situation, we *do* want ``polygon-area`` to be recompiled.
-In particular, we can let ``make`` know what files ``polygon-area`` depends on, so it will only build ``polygon-area`` if any of those files change.
+``make`` can also help us here: we can tell ``make`` what files ``polygon-area`` depends on, so it will re-build ``polygon-area`` if any of those files change.

 We can do this by adding a list of dependencies or *prerequisites*